lunchboxer/spelling-master/src/lib/level3-glossary.md

 ## U

 uncle
-: Brother of one's parent.
+: Brother of one’s parent.
 "My uncle loves to tell funny stories."

 under
 : Below or underneath something.
 "The dog slept under the porch during the storm."